artemjasan/restaurant_visits_diary/README.md

 # Diary of visits to restaurants
-REST API JSON Python microservice which allows users to browse a product catalog and which automatically updates prices from the offer service.
+REST API JSON Python project which allows users creation of restaurants and visit notes to them.

 ## Start here
 This is the `api` part of the `Diary of restaurants`.